RisenCrypto/RisenCrypto.github.io/_posts/2021-3-14-FiniteFields.md

 #### An Abelian Group is a Group which is also **Commutative** - i.e. for all $a, b \in G, a + b = b + a$

-#### A Ring has 2 operations.
+#### A Ring is a set with 2 operations.
 A ring is an Abelian Group under the first operation (let's say '+').
 It has the following two properties for a second operation (let's say '*').

 * Associative multiplication